splynx/docs/files/en/payment_systems/netcash_do/netcash_do.md

 <summary><b>How to re-charge the invoices</b></summary>
 <div markdown="1">

-The debit order batch should be deleted in Netcash as well as the relevant [bank statement](finance/bank_statement_processing/bank_statement_processing.md) in Splynx (be very vigilant when deleting bank statements as deleting the wrong statement can cause payments not to be auto allocated back to the correct invoices), once completed, invoices can be re-charged
+The debit order batch should be deleted in Netcash as well as the relevant [payment statement](finance/payment_statement_processing/payment_statement_processing.md) in Splynx (be very vigilant when deleting payment statements as deleting the wrong statement can cause payments not to be auto allocated back to the correct invoices), once completed, invoices can be re-charged

 </div>
 </details>